tc39/proposal-smart-pipelines/readme.md

     `new` SimpleMemberExpression
   ```

 3. Otherwise, the body is now an arbitrary expression.
-Because the expression is not in tacit style, it must use that pipe’s topic variable. ([TO DO: Formalize this static semantic as `usesTopic()`.]
-Topic variables from the body scopes of other, inner pipelines do not count.)
-If there is no such topic variable in the expression, then a syntax error is thrown.
+Because the expression is not in tacit style, it must use that pipe’s topic anaphor. ([TO DO: Formalize this static semantic as `usesTopic()`.]
+Topic anaphors from the anaphoric scopes of other, inner pipelines do not count.)
+If there is no such topic anaphor in the expression, then a syntax error is thrown.

-  `PipelineTopicalBody` will be defined in the next section.
+  `PipelineAnaphora` will be defined in the next section.

-If a pipeline body *never* uses a topic variable, then it must be a permitted tacit unary function (single identifier or simple property chain).
+If a pipeline body *never* uses a topic anaphor, then it must be a permitted tacit unary function (single identifier or simple property chain).
 Otherwise, it is a syntax error.
 In particular, tacit style *never* uses parentheses.
-If they need to have parentheses, then they need to have use the topic variable.
+If they need to have parentheses, then they need to have use the topic anaphor.
 See also [property-chained tacit style][].

 ### General semantics
 [TO DO: Rewrite this section to the conventions of the ES specification.]

 A pipe expression’s semantics are:
 1. The topic expression is evaluated into the topic’s value; call this `topicValue`.
-2. [The body expression is tested for its type][smart body syntax]: Is it in tacit style (as a tacit function or a tacit constructor), is it in topical style, or is it an invalid body?
+2. [The body is tested for its type][smart body syntax]: Is it in tacit style (as a tacit function or a tacit constructor), is it in anaphoric style, or is it an invalid body?

   * If the body is a tacit function (such as `f` and `M.f`):
     1. The body is evaluated (in the current lexical context); call this value the `bodyFunction`.